Become a member

 USPS members presenting a valid membership card at the Information Desk are admitted free on the first Monday following the opening of the New York Boat Show.

-USPS members receive a discounted subscription rate to Soundings, a premiere boating publication.
+USPS members receive a discounted subscription rate to Soundings, a premier boating publication.

 Towing Service Discounts